 Exceptions to the policy for dealing with relationship banks with ratings below "A-" are reported to, and approved by, the Audit Committee.
-As at December 31, 2020 substantially all cash and short-term deposits are with counterparties with ratings "A-" or higher.
+As at December 31, 2021 substantially all cash and short-term deposits are with counterparties with ratings "A-" or higher.

-Other accounts receivable consists of amounts related to the GST receivables.
+Other accounts receivable consists of receivables from customers and sale of equipment.
 The Company performs regular credit assessments on its customers and provides allowances for potentially uncollectable accounts receivables.
-During the year ended December 31, 2020, the Company wrote down \$29,802 from trade and other receivable related to management fees as it was unable to collect the amount.
-During the year ended December 31, 2019, the Company wrote down \$140,000 from trade and other receivables related to the sale of equipment as it was unable to collect the amount.
+During the year ended December 31, 2021, the Company wrote down \$nil from trade and other receivable.
+During the year ended December 31, 2020, the Company wrote down \$29,802 from trade and other receivables related to the sale of equipment as it was unable to collect the amount.